Pressio/Pressio.github.io/content/index.rst

         .. container:: m-col-l-11 m-push-l-0

+	  Simulating parameterized systems of equations is ubiquitous in science and engineering.
+	  It is often the case that solving such systems with high level of accuracy is a computationally intensive process.
+	  For many-query analyses such as uncertainty quantification and optimization, reduced models are required to make the analysis tractable.
 	  Model reduction is a broad and active field.
 	  Several techniques exist, but there is no such thing as "one method to rule them all".
-		We believe that evaluating the quality of a reduced model requires accounting for several factors, e.g., the reduction in degrees of freedom, training cost, evaluation cost, robustness, simplicity, predictive accuracy, etc.
-		There is no single metric to rely on; it is always a tradeoff and, typically, it depends on the application.

-		We believe in model reduction techniques that use data but are grounded in physical laws.
-		Projection-based model reduction falls in this category.
-		This method has a large potential, but its main drawback is an intrusive nature.
-		This has been, historically, one of the key barriers (if not the main one) precluding this technique to impact more broadly science and engineering.
-		As a consequence, this has also limited the range of applications and the capabilities tested.
-		We believe this barrier can be broken, thus opening up large opportunities to explore and mature this field.
-		This is especially true if this advancement is done by leveraging ideas from other fields.
-		This is our "why" and motivates this project.

-    .. container:: m-row

         .. container:: m-col-l-7 m-push-l-1

-                Pressio aims to advance model reduction for science and engineering.
-		Our current focus is on mitigating the intrusive nature of `projection-based reduced-order models (pROMs) <{filename}/proms/description.rst>`_ for large-scale codes, and making this available to the community to foster research of new ideas and as well as more broad testing.
+                Pressio aims to advance model reduction for science and engineering, and our current focus is on mitigating the intrusive nature of `projection-based reduced-order models (pROMs) <{filename}/proms/description.rst>`_ for large-scale codes, and making this available to the community to foster research of new ideas and as well as more broad testing.